 All Torbay’s beaches are tidal so it is worth checking tide times at BBC weather Tide Tables https://www.bbc.co.uk/weather/coast-and-sea/tide-tables/10/25

-Our favourite local beach is within easy walking distance.
+Our favourite local beach is within easy walking distance of about 1km.
 Postcode: TQ1 2LL

-Apparently this rock and pebble beach was one of Agatha Christie’s favourite bathing spots.
+This rock and pebble beach was one of Agatha Christie’s favourite bathing spots.
 It has lovely views of the bay and is at the bottom of the hill.
 There are seagrass beds here with a lots of wildlife including cuttlefish and blennies.
 Postcode: TQ1 2EP

 Peaked Tor Cove

 Walk down the hill to the Imperial Hotel and continue past to the hotel along the South West Coast Path.
 Postcode: TQ1 2DS

 A high stone wall blocks your view of the sea on the right but you will come to a break in the wall.
 Steps lead down to a series of grassed terraces.
 It is worth walking down to the little rocky beach and jetty at the bottom.
 This is a secluded and popular sunbathing and swimming spot with clean, clear water.
 These steps are steep so not recommended for people with mobility problems.
 When the tide is out you can walk around the beach to the left where you will find a little cave.
 Be careful of falling rocks as the cliffs along this coastline are constantly eroding.
 Wear sturdy footwear.